The Aiguilles de Bavella: a majestic site

 An important hiking area

-Fans of hiking can't miss the grandiose Aiguilles de Bavella.
+Hiking enthusiasts can't miss the grandiose Aiguilles de Bavella.
 This mountain range overlooks the pass of the same name and offers numerous trails.
 The breathtaking views are found amidst the bloody hills and sharp teeth.
 This site is best known for its section of the GR20an exemplary itinerary.

-Summer is not the best time to enjoy the joys of walking because of the high season The best months for walking are in the summer.
+Summer is not the best time to enjoy walking because of the high season The best months for walking are in the summer.
 The best months to walk are May, June and September.
 The sun is still high in the sky and many days are around 30 degrees Celsius.

 The visit of the Aiguilles by the canyons

 A session of canyoning is the best way to see the Aiguilles de Bavella.
-The four main canyons available to holidaymakers are the Vacca (named after the river), the Purcaraccia and the Pulischellu.
+The four main canyons to which holidaymakers have access are the Vacca (named after the river), the Purcaraccia and the Pulischellu.
 There is also the Piscia di GalluThis is the most spectacular of the Corsican waterfalls.
 Before each departure, a guide explains the activity and distributes the safety equipment: helmet, wetsuit, bag...
 The guide then presents the techniques and the time necessary for the approach of the canyons.